 - Costs from RMC RMC, a manager, is reimbursed by the company for operating expenses incurred on behalf of the company including, without limitation, accounting and audit fees, legal fees and expenses, postage, and the costs for preparation of reports to members, and out-of-pocket general and administration expenses.
-Operating expenses totaling \$503 and \$0 were reimbursed to RMC during the three months ended March 31, 2010 and 2009, respectively. - Organization and offering expenses RMC is entitled to receive reimbursement of organizational and offering expenses expended on our behalf.
-Through March 31, 2010, organizational and offering expenses totaled approximately \$1,112,000.
-Upon achieving the minimum unit sales of 1,000,000 units, the Company became obligated to reimburse RMC for these costs up to an amount equal to 4.5% of gross offering proceeds until RMC has been fully reimbursed for organizational and offering expenses expended on our behalf.
+RMC was reimbursed for operating expenses totaling \$732 and \$0 for the three month periods ended June 30, 2010 and 2009, respectively, and \$1,235 and \$0 for the six month periods ended June 30, 2010 and 2009, respectively. - Organization and offering expenses RMC is entitled to receive reimbursement of organizational and offering expenses expended on behalf of the company.
+Through June 30, 2010, organizational and offering expenses totaled approximately \$1,254,000.
+Upon achieving the minimum unit sales of 1,000,000 units, the company became obligated to reimburse RMC for these costs up to an amount equal to 4.5% of gross offering proceeds until RMC has been fully reimbursed for organizational and offering expenses expended on behalf of the company.